Alex-TH/Training/Algorithms/Strings/Alterning_Characters/README.md

 ##Input Format

-The first line contains an integer T, i.e. the number of test cases.
+The first line contains an integer T4, i.e. the number of test cases.
 The next T lines contain a string each.

 ##Output Format